Struggling in an Unhappy Marriage? Read our tips for keeping a Healthy Marriage!

 - When you do something nice for your spouse does it always come with a stipulation?
 For example I will watch the kids for you but I expect to be able to do (insert whatever it is you schemed up).
 When you do something for your spouse it should be out of love not because you want something in return.
 That just makes your act of kindness null and void.

-TIME ALONE – Time alone is very important in a marriage.
-It’s a time to recharge those batteries and enjoy in each others company.
+TIME ALONE – Nothing says an unhappy marriage than loneliness.
+Time alone is very important in a marriage.
+It's a time to recharge those batteries and enjoy in each others company.
 You should have a desire to want to have this time with your spouse.
-If you don’t desire this time that should raise a red flag and it’s something you need to stop and take a look at.
+If you don't desire this time, that should raise a red flag and it's something you need to stop and take a look at.

 - Discussions – You need to set some time away to discuss family matters, things that bother you and honestly pray together.
 It's important to tell your spouse when something is bothering you.
 Your spouse isn't a magician and they can't read your mind.
 Just remember to do it loveingly.
 One of the most important things when talking to each other is learning to listen to one another without butting in.
 Don't spew your frustrations on your spouse and then become defensive when it's their time to talk.
 Don't try and interrupt them in the middle of a sentence because you may be missing important information that your spouse is try to convey to you.
 Never go into an argument or discussion with an I am always right attitude or you won't accomplish anything.
 NEVER EVER fight in front of your kids.
 This is definitely another act of selfishness.
 If you can't hold it together long enough to ask your spouse if you can talk to them in the other room then you need to take a good hard look at your temper.
 There is no reason for your child to have to worry about adult decisions and you definitely don't want to create an enviorment for your child to think that, that is how they should treat their spouse when they grow up.
 They are taking notes believe it or not both mental and psychological notes.
 Check out Understanding the Five Love Languages from Focus on the Family.